MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/mic-saas-portal-tutorial.md

 ## Test SSO

-In this section, you test your Azure AD single sign-on configuration with following options.
+In this section, you test your Microsoft Entra single sign-on configuration with following options.

-* Click on **Test this application** in Azure portal.
+* Click on **Test this application** in Microsoft Entra admin center.
 This will redirect to MIC SAAS Portal Sign-on URL where you can initiate the login flow.

 * Go to MIC SAAS Portal Sign-on URL directly and initiate the login flow from there.